chengongpp/go-optimization-guide/docs/02-networking/bench-and-load.md

 ### Managing Garbage Collection (GC) Pressure

-Memory profiling is vital for detecting inefficient object allocation due to network operations, such as repeated buffer creations or temporary object allocations.
-You should follow almost the same steps for CPU profiling here using `pprof`.
+Memory profiling helps identify where your application is wasting heap space, especially in network-heavy code paths.
+Common issues include repeated allocation of response buffers, temporary objects, or excessive use of slices and maps.
+These patterns often go unnoticed until they trigger GC pressure or latency under load.
+Profiling with `pprof` follows the same basic steps as CPU profiling, making it easy to integrate into your existing workflow.

 ```bash
 go tool pprof http://localhost:6060/debug/pprof/heap